iafonov/cosmonaut/README.md

 ## Routing

-The routing system is very simple and straightforward but at the same time it is very powerful and you can use it as the first stage of routing and then do more tricky rerouting in your own wrapper.
+The routing system is very simple and straightforward but at the same time it's very powerful and you can use it as the first stage of routing and then do more tricky rerouting in your own wrapper.

 ### Simple action mounting